This mulberry plant grew in my back garden

 with an ever-so-slight crunch

-which is also found in the skin of red grapes
+and it packs a powerful anti-oxidant punch with resveratrol, which is also found in the skin of red grapes

 Eaten alone, its sweetness can satisfy the deepest of sweet tooths but can also serve as a nice, less sugary addition